Beating retreat: Order of ceremony

 The chief guest of the function is the President of India who arrives escorted by the President's Bodyguard (PBG).
 When the President arrives, a fanfare is sounded by the trumpeters of the Brigade of the Guards on their fanfare trumpets, and then the PBG commander asks the unit to give the national salute, which is followed by the playing of the Indian national anthem, Jana Gana Mana, by the massed bands, and at the same time by the unfurling of the flag of India on the flagpole right at the Vijay Chowk.

-The ceremony starts by the massed bands of the three services marching in unison, playing popular marching tunes like Colonel Bogey March, Sons of the Brave and Qadam Qadam Badaye Ja.
+The ceremony starts by the massed bands of the three services marching in unison, playing popular marching tunes like Colonel Bogey March, Sons of the Brave and Qadam Qadam Badhaye Ja.
 The fanfare by the buglers is then followed by the bands of the Navy and the Air Force.
 This part of the ceremony ends with their compound marches involving movements to form intricate and beautiful patterns and concert pieces.
 Then the pipes and drums of the Indian Army play traditional Scottish tunes and Indian tunes like Gurkha Brigade, Neer's Sagar Samraat and Chaandni.
 The pipe bands also does a compound march and formation numbers.
 The massed military bands of the Indian Army perform last, marching forward in quick time, then breaking into slow time, then by the "compound marches".
 The massed military bands, again, breaks into quick time and goes back to the farthest end of Raisina Hills to reunite with the other bands.
 One such beating retreat ceremony by the Armed Forces bands was during the 1982 Asian Games closing ceremony in New Delhi, for which the credit went to the Indian Army's retired music director Harold Joseph, and the Indian Navy's Jerome Rodrigues and M.S.
 Neer, some of the greatest musicians, conductors, composers and instrumentalists of the Indian Armed Forces bands, who had led the massed bands at the ceremony.

 Aside from these, the 2016 retreat saw the first appearance of marching bands from Central Armed Police Forces and the Delhi Police, plus performances by the Army Symphony Orchestra and Traditional Ensemble, the latter using a mix of traditional European and Indian instruments.
 The use of certain Indian instruments which require the musician to sit down while playing are a departure from the concept of the ceremony being one that is usually executed by musicians while marching.
 The appearance of Police Forces was a recognition of their role being as vital as that of the Indian Armed Forces.
 The massed bands of the CAPFs, in recent events, perform before the military bands.